cvmfs/cvmfsexec/README.md

-Executing a cvmfsexec file that is created in that way leaves behind a .cvmfsexec directory in the directory where it is run from, and running a singcvmfs file leaves behind a directory in $HOME/.singcvmfs.
-The difference is because cvmfsexec is designed with grid jobs as a target audience and singcvmfs is designed with laptop/desktop users as a target audience, and older HPC systems as a secondary audience.
+Executing a cvmfsexec file that is created in that way leaves behind a .cvmfsexec directory in the directory where it is run from, and running a singcvmfs file leaves behind a .singcvmfs directory.

 # cvmsexec command